unellma/e-Sathi-API/README.md

 ```

 ## Get Pages
-  Allow you to retrive the page info
+  Allow you to retrieve the page information

 Example of requests:
 ```